An international research programFocusing on all HSCT complications

 Since the lifting of its embargo in April 2015, CRYOSTEM has regularly launched calls for projects within the international scientific community with one objective: to better understand the biology of the complications of HSCT (which also constitutes an excellent opportunity to explore, as true to life as possible, many challenges in contemporary immunology and cancer) and in turn to better prevent, diagnose and treat these complications.

 Today, to accelerate these discoveries, CRYOSTEM is giving access to 148,000 biological samples of transplant donor-recipient pair in its collection to academic and industrial laboratories from around the world.
 Initially focused on the single disease of graft-versus-host (Graft versus Host Disease or GvHD), the scope was further extended in November 2016 to all the complications of HSCT (with the authorization of the Committee of the Protection of Persons – CPP – South Mediterranean I).

-The first research projects retained by cryostem and having access to the collection:
+The first research projects retained by CRYOSTEM and benefiting from access to the biological sample collection: